clemsonciti/workshop-palmetto/_episodes/08-file_transfer.md

 - make sure that Port is set to 22;
 - specify your Palmetto username and password.

 Then, click on "Connect".
+If it complains about an "unknown fingerprint", click "Allow".
 Another window will pop out asking you to do two-factor verification:

 <img src="../fig/cyberduck_2fa.png" style="height:600px">